wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/swerve-drive-odometry.rst

         m_frontLeftLocation, m_frontRightLocation, m_backLeftLocation, m_backRightLocation
       );

-      // Creating my odometry object from the kinematics object.
-Here,
+      // Creating my odometry object from the kinematics object and the initial wheel positions.
-      // our starting pose is 5 meters along the long end of the field and in the
+      // Here, our starting pose is 5 meters along the long end of the field and in the
-      // center of the field along the short end, facing forward.
+      // center of the field along the short end, facing the opposing alliance wall.
-      SwerveDriveOdometry m_odometry = new SwerveDriveOdometry(m_kinematics,
+      SwerveDriveOdometry m_odometry = new SwerveDriveOdometry(
+        m_kinematics, getGyroHeading(),
+        new SwerveModulePosition[] {
+          m_frontLeftModule.getPosition(),
+          m_frontRightModule.getPosition(),
+          m_backLeftModule.getPosition(),
+          m_backRightModule.getPosition()
-        getGyroHeading(), new Pose2d(5.0, 13.5, new Rotation2d()));
+        }, new Pose2d(5.0, 13.5, new Rotation2d()));

    .. code-tab:: c++